ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 ## Building SHARPy from source (release or development builds)

-SHARPy can be built from source so that you can get the latest release or (stable) development build.
+Building SHARPy from source, ensures that you get the latest release or (stable) development build.
 SHARPy depends on two external libraries, [xbeam](http://github.com/imperialcollegelondon/xbeam) and [UVLM](http://github.com/imperialcollegelondon/UVLM).
 These are included as submodules to SHARPy and therefore once you initialise SHARPy you will also automatically clone the relevant versions of each library.

+The installation has three steps, cloning, installation, and testing.
+Different alternatives are included below.

-### Set up the folder structure
+### Step 1: Set up the folder structure

 Clone `sharpy` in your desired location, if you agree with the license in `license.txt`.
 ```bash